Boston Vigilance Committee: Anthony Burns

 In 1853, Anthony Burns escaped slavery in Virginia and settled in Boston, where he found work in a clothing shop.
 In May of the following year, he was arrested and imprisoned in a room on an upper floor of the court house.
 Attorney John A. Albion led a team of Vigilance Committee lawyers in an unsuccessful defense.
 Wendell Phillips and Theodore Parker offered $1,300 for Burns's freedom, but were turned down.

 That night, a mob led by Reverend Higginson attacked the courthouse with axes and beams.
 They broke down the southwest door of the courthouse and started up the stairs, but were confronted by armed guards.
-During the melee, Higginson's friend Martin Stowell shot and killed a police officer, James Batchelder.
+During the melee, marshal James Batchelder was shot and killed.
+Higginson came to believe his friend Martin Stowell was responsible, but fellow committee member William Francis Channing determined Batchelder was in fact killed by Lewis Hayden.
 When two regiments of troops from Fort Warren and the Charlestown Navy Yard arrived on the scene, the mob scattered, leaving Burns still trapped upstairs.

 When the time came for Burns to be transported back to Virginia, Bostonians protested in the streets.
 The Vigilance Committee paid for "alarm banners" and "alarm bells" to be used in the demonstration, and distributed hundreds of abolitionist pamphlets and placards.
 They also circulated a petition for the removal of Judge Edward G. Loring (not to be confused with Ellis Gray Loring), who had ordered Burns's return to slavery.
 Loring was eventually removed from office by Governor Nathaniel Prentice Banks.

 Weeks later, Higginson, Phillips, and Parker were charged with inciting a riot by making abolitionist speeches.
 The Committee hired lawyers to defend them and got the indictment quashed.
 Reverend Grimes and other abolitionists raised funds to purchase Burns's freedom, and he returned to Massachusetts.